 Form I-551 is the official name for the “green card” in the government’s immigration and citizenship system.
 The validity of Form I-551 is 10 years.
-It must be renewed if one chooses to remain a permanent resident or obtains U.S citizenship.
+It must be renewed if one chooses to remain a permanent resident or seeks to obtain U.S citizenship.

 The I-551 Temporary Evidence Stamp

 An immigrant must maintain their permanent resident status by having a valid green card (Form I-551) at all times.
-At least once per 10 years, a renewal will be needed.
-The need for a temporary evidence stamp on Form I-551 (green card) becomes clear if you consider the amount of time it can take to file I-90: the process can take up to 6 months or more.
+At least once per 10-year period, a renewal will be needed.
+The need for a temporary evidence stamp on Form I-551 (green card) becomes clear if you consider the amount of time it can take to file the I-90 (6 months or more).
 The temporary evidence stamp is able to temporarily prove permanent resident status after a green card has expired.

-A temporary evidence stamp should be a last resort to use if possible.
+A temporary evidence stamp should be only used as a last resort.
 One should always apply to renew their green card well before the expiration date to best avoid being stuck with an expired one.

 How to obtain a temporary green card stamp?

-You will need to make a infopass appointment with your local USCIS at USCIS website.
-Depending on your situation, you should bring the following applicable documents.
+You will need to make a InfoPass appointment with your local USCIS office or at the USCIS website.
+Depending on your situation, you should bring the following applicable documents: